NOMspectra/NOMspectra/README.md

 ## Graphical interface

-There is script for graphical interface lockated here
+Simple GIU lockated here

 https://github.com/nhsmasslib/nhsmasslibPQ

-It is support all main operation under spectrum
+It is support all main operation.

 ## How to contribute

 You can contribute by writing code.
 Firstly unitteset.

-It also supports the creation of issues, forks, pull rquests, developing any new ideas.
+It also supports the creation of issues, forks, pull rquests, bugreports, developing any new ideas.

-You can also help by check the documentation and creating new examples
+You can also help by check the documentation and creating new examples.